 Example:

-The average temperature every 10 minutes in °F
+The average temperature every 10 minutes in °F:

 A = mean( ((9 / 5) * variable) + 32, "10T" )

-The expression should looks as follows:
+The expression would looks as follows:

 Example:

-Every n data range starts its period at 00:00:00, however, there are particular applications where the desired starting point is not 00:00:00 but rather 02:00:00 or 00:40:00, depending on the input data range.
+Every n data range starts its period at 00:00:00, however, there are particular applications where the desired starting point is not 00:00:00, but rather 02:00:00 or 00:40:00, depending on the input data range.
 To apply an offset, the above functions can receive a third parameter called offset, as follows:

 A = sum(variable, "8H", offset=6)

-The above example corresponds to the sum of variable computed every 8 hours, offset by 6 hours (beyond 00:00:00), that is, 06:00:00.
+The above example corresponds to the sum of the variable computed every 8 hours, offset by 6 hours (beyond 00:00:00), that is, 06:00:00.
 Accordingly, the synthetic variable will be run at 6:00, 14:00, and 22:00 daily.

 5. Rolling expressions